 The participants listened to 16 hours of narrated stories to train the model to understand sequences of words.
-Uniquely, this study aimed to decode the meaning of brain scans rather than specific words.
+Uniquely, this study aimed to decode the meaning of entire concepts or sequences of words, rather than assessing specific words.

 Here’s an example:

-The story went as follows: “that night, I went upstairs to what had been our bedroom and not knowing what else to do I turned out the lights and lay down on the floor”.
+One story participants were shown in the scanner went as follows: “that night, I went upstairs to what had been our bedroom and not knowing what else to do I turned out the lights and lay down on the floor”.

-The AI translated the brain patterns corresponding to this passage as: “we got back to my dorm room I had no idea where my bed was.
+The AI translated the brain patterns produced when participants listened to this passage as: “we got back to my dorm room I had no idea where my bed was.
 I just assumed I would sleep on it but instead I lay down on the floor”.

 The model uses the training set to infer meaning and does a good job at decoding abstract meaning from new brain data.